 Let’s take meat consumption, for example.
 The majority of the produced crop goes for livestock feed.
 According to statistics, the world’s meat consumption increased by 500% in the second half of the XX-th century.
-By 2050, some estimate it to grow by additional 160%.
-This means the corn will grow in popularity, thus its price will potentially follow, in case the demand isn’t met accordingly.
+By 2050, some estimate it to grow by an additional 160%.
+This means the corn will grow in popularity; thus, its price will potentially follow if the demand isn’t met accordingly.

-What this comes to show is that the asset class is pretty complex.
-To become a successful trader, you should be familiar with every bit of detail regarding the factors that can influence the price of the commodity.
+What this comes to show us is that the asset class is pretty complex.
+To become a successful trader, you should be familiar with every detail regarding the factors that can influence the price of the commodity.
 Otherwise, you risk trading on wrong signals and suffer significant losses.

-Although the majority of corn is consumed in the form of food, a significant part also goes to other industries as raw material.
+Although most corn is consumed in the form of food, a significant part also goes to other industries as raw material.

-Let’s take the biofuel production, for example.
-Corn is used to produce environmentally-friendly biofuel that, in recent years, is enjoying an increased interest.
+Let’s take biofuel production, for example.
+Corn is used for producing environmentally-friendly biofuel that, in recent years, is enjoying increased interest.
 However, if competing sectors like solar energy, wind power, or hydroelectric technologies advance and prove to be a better and more affordable choice, the demand for corn as a raw material for biofuel production will drop immediately.

-Also, don’t forget to track the price of assets that may have an indirect impact on the corn futures price like crude oil, for example.
-The price of the commodity is dictated by the demand for gasoline (geopolitical factors, supply and demand, and more). which, on the other hand, determines the demand for ethanol.
+Also, don’t forget to track the price of assets that may indirectly impact the corn futures’ price—crude oil, for example.
+The commodity price is dictated by the demand for gasoline (geopolitical factors, supply and demand, and more).
+This, on the other hand, determines the demand for ethanol.
 As we mentioned already, corn is at the core of ethanol production.
-So, having high crude oil prices and cheap corn prices at the same time, may drive the demand for ethanol higher.
-As a result it would positively influence the price of corn.
+So, having high crude oil prices and low corn prices at the same time may drive the demand for ethanol higher.
+As a result, it would positively influence the price of corn.

-The government is currently subsidizing corn farmers in an effort to increase the production of ethanol.
+The government is currently subsidizing corn farmers to increase the production of ethanol.
 Any major shifts in this policy would likely affect the price of corn.
 As such, traders need to be aware of the latest government policy surrounding it.
-Corn is becoming increasingly important for the production of ethanol
+Corn is becoming increasingly important for the production of ethanol.

-As you might suspect, the price of corn is highly correlated to other grain products, including wheat, barley, and soybeans.
+As you might suspect, corn’s price is highly correlated to other grain products, including wheat, barley, and soybeans.
 Therefore supply and demand imbalances in these markets can often spill over to the corn market.
 You should keep an eye on these correlated markets for signs that could affect the corn market.

 Strive to remain at the top of the recent developments in the relevant industries, as they may be detrimental to the short- and long-term price movements in the corn futures market.

-Part of being familiar with the underlying commodity has to do with understanding the price patterns dictated by the seasonality factor.
+Part of being familiar with the underlying commodity has to do with understanding the seasonality of price patterns.
 During the late June to early July period, corn usually hits its peak price levels for the year.
 Mid-to-late July is when corn goes through its pollination phase, and moisture and temperature levels are critical.

 On the other hand, corn prices hit their lows around the annual harvest period, which reaches its peak in November.
-The reason is because around that time, all farmers start selling their produce.
-This means the market faces a sudden boom in supply that exceeds the demand in that particular moment.
+The reason is that around that time, all farmers start selling their produce.
+This means the market faces a sudden boom in supply that exceeds the demand at that particular moment.

 By now, you should have a clear understanding of how to quickly and easily calculate the value of price moves and total contract amounts within the corn futures market.
 We can now move on to discussing the importance of staying aware of your margin limits.

-For those that may not have a thorough understanding of margin trading within the futures market, the following explanation should help.
+The following explanation should help those that may not have a thorough understanding of margin trading within the futures market.

-Margin is the bare minimum amount of your available funds that you will require within your trading account in order to hold a leveraged futures position.
+Margin is the bare minimum amount of your available funds that you will require to hold a leveraged futures position within your trading account.
 Each market has a different margin amount based on its volatility characteristics.
-It’s the exchanges that set these amounts..
+It’s the exchanges that set these amounts.